PalorderCorporationOfficial/PalorderSMP/README.md

             and why does chatgpt say that my computer that my 8 bit txt file is 100 trillion zetabytes fastest speed 313.1 mph
             wow just transfering some files wait
-            does that say 1,153,084,550 hours and 45 minutes remaining
+            does that say 1,153,084,550 hours and 45 minutes remaining"# PalorderSMP"